rust-lang/rust/0000-bury-description.md

 # Drawbacks
 [drawbacks]: #drawbacks

-When users start omitting bespoke `description()` implementations, code that still uses this method will get machine-generated rather than human-written descriptions, so success of this change depends also on steering authors away from using this method as well.
+When users start omitting bespoke `description()` implementations, code that still uses this method will get machine-generated rather than human-written descriptions.
+If this becomes a problem, the `description()` method can also be formally deprecated (with the `#[deprecated]` attribute).
+However, this RFC does not propose formal deprecation at this time to avoid unnecessary warnings during the transition.

 # Rationale and alternatives
 [alternatives]: #alternatives